ycpei/ypei.me/posts/2018-06-03-automatic_differentiation.md

 date: 2018-06-03
 title: Automatic differentiation
 ---
-This post serves as a documentation of my study of autodiff as well as a explainer of the subject.
+This post serves as a note and explainer of autodiff.
+It is licensed under [GNU FDL](https://www.gnu.org/licenses/fdl.html).

 For my learning I benefited a lot from [Toronto CSC321 slides](http://www.cs.toronto.edu/%7Ergrosse/courses/csc321_2018/slides/lec10.pdf) and the [autodidact](https://github.com/mattjj/autodidact/) project